matthiku/cSpot/readme.md

 ##### Backend
 This PHP project is based on the [Laravel 5.2 framework](https://laravel.com/) with the [Socialite](https://github.com/laravel/socialite) and [LaravelCollective](https://laravelcollective.com) extensions.
 ##### Frontend
-Currently, the development focus is still more on the backend.
-So far, there is no asynchronous interaction (AJAX) and only little Javascript involved.

 The design is intended to be fully responsive with a mobile-first approach and uses the [Bootstrap framework](http://v4-alpha.getbootstrap.com/) in version 4.
 (Which is still in alpha but hopefully will be fully released before this project is out of beta!)

 #### Prerequisites